Skip to Content

 choose to have a laser surgery called Nd:YAG posterior capsulotomy to correct

-clouded back lining of the lens capsule to allow light to pass through the
+clouded back lining of the lens capsule.
+This allows light to pass through the

 membrane to the retina at the back of the eye.